samsmithnz/SatisfactoryPlanning/README.md

 # Satisfactory v1 Planning

 Primary Okrs
-- Create a surplus of 10 of everything for a mall.
+- Create a surplus of everything for a mall.
 This creates a steady backlog of items for construction
 - Plan a dedicated space elevator production area
 - Make all designs aesthetically pleasing - include walls, places to walk, color coded, etc.